Practical graph signal sampling with log-linear size scaling: Approximating Gram matrix by a diagonal matrix

 \section{Approximating Gram matrix by a diagonal matrix}

 Here we try to estimate how close our approximation of $\lpDmam^\transp \lpDmam{}$ to a diagonal matrix is.
 Towards this goal we define a simple metric for a general matrix $\mathbf{A}$.

-Since this can be a property dependent on the graph topology, we take 5 different types of graphs with 1000 vertices --- Scale free, \AlgRand{} sensor nearest neighbors, Erd\H{o}s R\'{e}nyi, Grid, Line.
-Using \AlgAVM{} we take varying number of samples ranging from 1 to 50.
+Since this can be a property dependent on the graph topology, we take 5 different types of graphs with 1000 vertices --- Scale-free, \AlgRand{} sensor nearest neighbors, Erd\H{o}s R\'{e}nyi, Grid, Line.
+Using \AlgAVM{} we select a varying number of samples ranging from 1 to 50.
 With the bandwidth $\bwidth{}$ taken to be 50, we average the fraction of the energy \eqref{eq:diagMetric} over 10 instances of each graph and represent it in Fig. \ref{fig:testDiag}.

 We observe more than 0.75 fraction of energy in the diagonal of the matrix $\lpDmam^\transp\lpDmam{}$, which justifies this approximation.
 According to our experiments, which are not presented here, the inverse of the matrix $(\lpDmam^\transp \lpDmam{})^{-1}$ is not as close to a diagonal matrix as $\lpDmam^\transp \lpDmam{}$ is to a diagonal matrix.
 Nevertheless, in place of $(\lpDmam^\transp \lpDmam{})^{-1}$ we still use $\diag\roundB{1/{\norm{\mathbf{d}_1}^2},\cdots,1/{\norm{\mathbf{d}_m}^2}}$ for what it is, an approximation.